parkhyeongminn/UDLS/README.md

 Run the code after extracting the patch features.

-You can get the pre-trained patch features from the work of DTFD-MIL:
+For the benchmark datasets, you can get the pre-trained patch features from the work of DTFD-MIL:

 https://github.com/hrzhang1123/DTFD-MIL